TheLeonidass/restaurantApp/README.md

 # Make sure to put your correct credentials in the .env file.
 # Change the config.js file with YOUR IP address and PORT.
+# If you encounter any problems with Expo Go, disable your firewall.